RandomKerbal/SIGMA4_chessbot/README.md

-SIGMA4⁴ is a chess-playing robot made with VEX robotics and C++.
+SIGMA4⁴ is a chess-playing robot made with C++, VEX robotics, and 3D-printed parts modelled in SolidWorks.
 Its software is a chess engine developed independently using Minimax, Tapered Piece-Square Table Evaluation, AlphaBeta Pruning, Null-Move Pruning, Zobrist Hashing Transposition Table, MVV-LVA, Repetition Check, Quiescence Search, and Dual Board.
 The file ```chess_engine.cpp``` contains the entire code for the chess engine.
 The file ```robot.cpp``` contains the code for a simplified version of the chess engine and the robot movement.